-I like to think of the Good Food Awards as the premiere red carpet event for folks who love food.
+I like to think of the Good Food Awards opens in a new tab as the premiere red carpet event for folks who love food.
 It's a talent-filled event that celebrates everything right in the growing real food movement.
-Top-level food makers, farmers, food journalists and independent grocers, organized by Seedling Projects, created the Good Food Awards to recognize the very best in local, artisanal foods.While flavor is certainly a major consideration, what makes the awards extra special is that each contestant must also demonstrate a commitment to responsible agricultural practices through the sourcing of their ingredients.
+Top-level food makers, farmers, food journalists and independent grocers, organized by Seedling Projects opens in a new tab, created the Good Food Awards to recognize the very best in local, artisanal foods.While flavor is certainly a major consideration, what makes the awards extra special is that each contestant must also demonstrate a commitment to responsible agricultural practices through the sourcing of their ingredients.

 Who gets to decide the winners?
 Great question.
 Blind tastings were held back in October.
-Judges were drawn from all over the Bay Area’s food scene including such culinary luminaries as Sam Mogannam, the owner of Bi-Rite Grocery, Margo True, the food editor of Sunset magazine and…me.
+Judges were drawn from all over the Bay Area’s food scene including such culinary luminaries as Sam Mogannam opens in a new tab, the owner of Bi-Rite Grocery opens in a new tab, Margo True opens in a new tab, the food editor of Sunset magazine opens in a new tab and…me.

 Initially, I was given the choice between judging cheese and preserves.
-I kind of overdid it with dairy the last time I went on a cheese tasting (thank you Cowgirl Creamery!) so I went for preserves.
+I kind of overdid it with dairy the last time I went on a cheese tasting (thank you Cowgirl Creamery opens in a new tab!) so I went for preserves.

 My fellow judges were seated three to a table in a room full of other judge’s tables.
 In our area there were three or four tables of preserve judges who would be handling different regional jams.
 Further out were the tables for the other categories like spirits, charcuterie and bread.